HL7/phd/src/pagecontent/spotNumeric.md

 	"subject": {
 		"reference": "Patient/sisansarahId.1.2.3.4.5.6.7.8.10"
 		// Patient resource was originally uploaded in an update transaction and the logical id was
-		// specified to be generated from the Patient.identifer.value and Patient.identifier.system elements.
+		// specified to be generated from the Patient.identifier.value and Patient.identifier.system elements.
+		// This resource is already on the server
 	},
 	"effectiveDateTime": "2018-11-13T17:59:02-05:00",
 	"valueQuantity": {